 Top takeaways from New York’s Climate Week

-President Joe Biden, in town for the concurrent UN General Assembly, highlighted his legacy as the U.S. president who signed the largest public investment to combat climate change in American history.
-Celebrity activists including Jane Fonda, Matt Damon and Prince Harry lent star power to the week’s events.
+President Joe Biden, in town for the concurrent U.N.
+General Assembly, highlighted his legacy as the U.S. president who signed the largest public investment to combat climate change in American history.

 The tone of the week was one of urgency, with experts stressing that much more needs to be done if we are to have any chance of avoiding the worst impacts of climate change.

-Here are some top takeaways:
+Below are some top takeaways:

 Elections loomed large

 With elections in more than 60 countries, representing half the world’s population, 2024 continues to be an election year for the ages.
 One of the most consequential is the U.S. election coming up on November 5.
-With so much change afoot, world leaders doubled down on their commitment to cooperate by adopting the UN’s Pact for the Future, which calls on the U.S. and other countries to work together on global issues like climate change.
+With so much change afoot, world leaders doubled down on their commitment to cooperate by adopting the U.N.’s Pact for the Future, which calls on the U.S. and other countries to work together on global issues like climate change.

 Finance was front and center

-With just weeks to go before the “Super Bowl” of climate meetings — COP29 — the UN’s annual global climate conference in November, frenzied behind-the-scenes negotiations saw nations debating how much money will be made available to support countries hardest hit by climate change.
-A decision is urgent: the UN estimates that developing countries will need trillions by 2030 to mitigate and adapt to climate change and current funding falls short.
+With just weeks to go before the “Super Bowl” of climate meetings — COP29 — the U.N.’s annual global climate conference in November, frenzied behind-the-scenes negotiations saw nations debating how much money will be made available to support countries hardest hit by climate change.
+A decision is urgent: the U.N. estimates that developing countries will need trillions by 2030 to mitigate and adapt to climate change and current funding falls short.

 Corporate climate action is on the rise